lasthyphen/apm/README.md

 ```

 ### uninstall-vm
-Installs a virtual machine by its alias.
+Installs a ECC Engine by its alias.

 If multiple matches are found (e.g `repository-1/foovm`, `repository-2/foovm`), you will be required to specify the
-fully qualified name of the virtual machine to disambiguate the repository to install from.
+fully qualified name of the ECC Engine to disambiguate the repository to install from.

-This will remove the virtual machine binary from your `avalanchego` plugin path.
+This will remove the ECC Engine binary from your `avalanchego` plugin path.

 ```shell
 apm uninstall-vm --vm spacesvm